Treat yourself to this delicious Mixed Berry Compote ... it's super easy to make, and it's bursting with fresh summer berries!

 How to Make Mixed Berry Compote

-This berry compote recipe only has four ingredients.
-Once you learn how to make this easy fruit compote, you’ll want to make it all summer long!
+This recipe only has four ingredients.
+Once you learn how easy it is to make this delightful fruit sauce, you'll want to make it all summer long ... probably with different berries every time!

 Choose a heavy bottom pan and add a little water and brown sugar.
-Cook that just until the sugar dissolves, then stir in the berries and a pinch of salt.
+Cook that just until the sugar dissolves (you are basically making a brown sugar simple sauce), then stir in the berries and a pinch of salt.

 I used fresh strawberries and blackberries for this compote, but feel free to use your fave berries.
 Simply substitute the same amount.
 You could also use frozen berries if you want to make this recipe in winter.